 Disciplines :

-Distler, Verena ; University of Luxembourg > Faculty of Humanities, Education and Social Sciences (FHSE) > Department of Behavioural and Cognitive Sciences (DBCS)
+DISTLER, Verena ; University of Luxembourg > Faculty of Humanities, Education and Social Sciences (FHSE) > Department of Behavioural and Cognitive Sciences (DBCS)

 Gutfleisch, Tamara; University of Luxembourg ; University of Mannheim

-Lallemand, Carine ; University of Luxembourg > Faculty of Humanities, Education and Social Sciences (FHSE) > Department of Behavioural and Cognitive Sciences (DBCS) ; Eindhoven University of Technology
+LALLEMAND, Carine ; University of Luxembourg > Faculty of Humanities, Education and Social Sciences (FHSE) > Department of Behavioural and Cognitive Sciences (DBCS) ; Eindhoven University of Technology

-Lenzini, Gabriele ; University of Luxembourg > Interdisciplinary Centre for Security, Reliability and Trust (SNT) > IRiSC
+LENZINI, Gabriele ; University of Luxembourg > Interdisciplinary Centre for Security, Reliability and Trust (SNT) > IRiSC

-Koenig, Vincent ; University of Luxembourg > Faculty of Humanities, Education and Social Sciences (FHSE) > Department of Behavioural and Cognitive Sciences (DBCS)
+KOENIG, Vincent ; University of Luxembourg > Faculty of Humanities, Education and Social Sciences (FHSE) > Department of Behavioural and Cognitive Sciences (DBCS)

 yes

-Title :
+Titre :

 Complex, but in a good way?
 How to represent encryption to non-experts through text and visuals – Evidence from expert co-creation and a vignette experiment

-March 2022
+mars 2022

 Computers in Human Behavior Reports

-Volume :
+Volume/Tome :

 4